moleculerjs/site/source/docs/0.15/caching.md

 With this solution if the `users` service emits a `cache.clean.users` event, the `posts` service will also clear its own cache entries.

 ## Cache locking
+Cache locking is a mechanism used to prevent race conditions and ensure data integrity by temporarily preventing concurrent access to cached resources.

 Moleculer also supports cache locking feature.
 For detailed info [check this PR](https://github.com/moleculerjs/moleculer/pull/490).

 **Enable Lock**